 More calls = more sales.

-Define goals for your inside sales team.
+Define goals and objectives for your inside sales team.
 Keep track of how many calls your sales team completes compared to how many sales you acquire over a given time to measure your success rate.

-Cold calling on average yields close to a six percent success rate.
-You should expect close to this average for your team.
 To determine if your team is performing optimally, take the number of calls your sales rep makes per day and the number of days, and divide by the number of customers sold.

 For example, if a rep makes 80 calls, five days a week and closes 24 customers, the success rate equals 6%.
 The equation is 24 customers divided by 400 calls equals a 6 percent success rate.